Secure CheckoutPersonal information is secured with SSL technology.

-Principles and Applications of Clinical Mass Spectrometry: Small Molecules, Peptides, and Pathogens, derived from the Sixth Edition of the bestselling Tietz Textbook of Clinical Chemistry and Molecular Diagnostics is a concise resource for the quick implementation of mass spectrometry methods in clinical laboratory work.
-Focusing on the practical use of these techniques, the book covers principles of chromatographic separations and types of mass spectrometers, along with sample preparations for analysis.
-Additional sections provide guidance on the use of the technology in the main applications in the clinical lab, including determination of small molecules and peptides, and in pathogen identification.
+Principles and Applications of Clinical Mass Spectrometry: Small Molecules, Peptides, and Pathogens is a concise resource for quick implementation of mass spectrometry methods in clinical laboratory work.
+Focusing on the practical use of these techniques, the first half of the book covers principles of chromatographic separations, principles and types of mass spectrometers, and sample preparation for analysis; the second half outlines the main applications of this technology within clinical laboratory settings, including determination of small molecules and peptides, as well as pathogen identification.
+A thorough yet succinct guide to using mass spectrometry technology in the clinical laboratory, Principles and Applications of Clinical Mass Spectrometry: Small Molecules, Peptides, and Pathogens is an essential resource for chemists, pharmaceutical and biotech researchers, certain government agencies, and standardization groups.

-- Provides concrete examples on the main applications of this technology
+- Provides concrete examples of the main applications of mass spectrometry technology

 Chemists working in clinical laboratories (hospitals and commercial labs), pharmaceutical researchers, biotech researchers, government agencies (CDC, NIST, EPA) and standardization groups, forensic scientists and criminologists, biodefense and bioterrorism researchers, mass spec manufacturers